SOP on Standard Operating Procedures In Pharma Industry

 - Where required, SOP may be additionally prepared in vernacular language for easy understanding of the support functions.
 Contents of such SOP shall be verified and certified for accuracy by QA (Quality Assurance).

-- Classification of SOPs and:
+- Classification of SOPs In Pharma Industry:

 All the SOPs shall be classified in 3 categories, viz.